dpk-a7/MyCred/README.md

 py myCred.py -m newfolder
 ```

-> Note: `myCread.py` may not work for other OS as it uses window's command to hide and unhide folder.
+> Note: `myCread.py` may not work for other OS as it uses window's command to hide and unhide folder.<br>
 You can change the command in `myCred.py`

 ## License